 SAMS Technical Publishing, (formerly the Howard W. Sams Company) is located in Indianapolis, Indiana.
 The Company began more than 60 years ago as a publisher of service manuals for radio technicians.
 Founder Howard W. Sams saw a market gap that no one was filling - the need for service technicians to have schematics and other service guidelines for the radios they were repairing.
 Thus began the long and illustrious history of PHOTOFACT®.
 Over time, as television began to replace radio, PHOTOFACT migrated from radios to newer technologies.

-The company Howard W. Sams founded in 1946 with 12 people, underwent many changes in owners and publishing missions over the years.
+The company has undergone many changes over the years, while still providing one of the top resources for technical schematics and service manuals.
 During its illustrious publishing history SAMS Technical Publishing, has been the home of:

 - Bobbs-Merrill Publishing (Joy of Cooking and Raggedy Ann & Andy